 How do I record my presentation?

-Refer to the Introduction to Zoom for step-by-step instructions using Zoom Technology.
+Refer to the virtual presenter resources for step-by-step instructions using Zoom Technology.

 How can I present effectively if I don’t have a stable internet connection?

 We recommend you prerecord your presentation.
 You can record your presentation using the Zoom platform locally.
 During your scheduled presentation, we will play your recorded presentation, and you can respond by phone to any questions.

 Refer to the virtual presenter resources for instructions.